ajescudero/bemo-consulting/README.md

 # Bemo Challenge

-A) Create a duplicate of this sister website of ours (http://cdainterview.com/)
+A) Create a duplicate of this sister website of ours (http://cdainterview.com/).
-B) Of course it is completely OK to copy and paste the images, text, and other resources from the existing site, but the back-end should be using your own code (more details about the user-friendly backend below)
+B) Of course it is completely OK to copy and paste the images, text, and other resources from the existing site, but the back-end should be using your own code (more details about the user-friendly backend below).

 C) Your duplicated website should only include the home page and the contact us page – other pages are not required.